Lab Affiliations: Bilingualism, Mind, and Brain Lab. El Areyto Lab. (https://faculty.sites.uci.edu/juliotorres/el-areyto-lab/)

 Looking for:

 If you are an undergraduate interested in becoming an RA in the lab, please don’t hesitate to reach out!
-I would enjoy collaboration with those with similar interests in second language acquisition and the brain.
+I would enjoy collaboration with those with similar interests in language and the brain.